aschenoni/conditional-property-assignment/README.md

 ## Definition
-This proposal introduces a new conditional assignment operator.
+This proposal introduces a new conditional assignment operator within an object.
 There are currently multiple possible syntaxes under consideration:

 ### 1. Syntax `key ?<expression>: value`